parkerkane/rpi-raspbian-cleaner/README.md

 	$ fab clear

-Do upgarde and dist upgrade:
+Do upgarde and do dist upgrade:

 	$ fab upgrade